gadetmartin/Portfolio/CV/README.md

 # 📂 CV / Resume

-Here is the folder where you find my CV in French and my Resume in English
+Here is the folder where you will find my CV in French and my Resume in English

 ---